What Causes Cataracts?

-In the normal human eye, light rays travel into the eye through the pupil and are focused through the clear lens onto the retina, a layer of light-sensitive cells at the back of the eye.
+In the normal human eye, light rays travel into the eye through the pupil.
+They pass through the clear lens and focus onto the retina.

 Cataract as part of aging

 Though there are other risk factors for cataracts, aging is the most common cause.
 This is due to normal eye changes that happen after around age 40.
 That is when normal proteins in the lens start to break down.
 This is what causes the lens to get cloudy.
 People over age 60 usually start to have some clouding of their lenses.
 However, vision problems may not happen until years later.

 Most age-related cataracts develop gradually.
 Other cataracts can develop more quickly, such as those in younger people or those in people with diabetes.
 Doctors cannot predict how quickly a person’s cataract will develop.